- There are more and more errors that can appear in Windows 10, but with the right help and guidance, you can solve them in an instant.

 What can I do if the service to detect this status is disabled?

 - Check if necessary services are running

 - Run the SFC scanner

 If you’re getting The service to detect this status is disabled error on your Windows 10 PC, you might be able to fix it by using the Component Services tool.
 To do that, follow these steps:

 - Press Windows Key + R and enter dcomcnfg.

 - Component Services window will now start.

-- In the left pane navigate to Component Services > Computers > My Computer > DCOM Config.
+- In the left pane navigate to Component Services select My Computer and go to DCOM Config.
 If you see any notifications, just click on Yes.